Workflow

 What happens: Context-aware AI review that adapts to the change lifecycle.

-What the AI does: Detects task completion state and chooses an appropriate review: - Artifact review (0 tasks checked): Evaluates proposal, specs, design, tasks for quality, consistency, and readiness - Implementation review (some tasks checked): Compares implemented code against specs - Pre-archive review (all tasks checked): Comprehensive review of both artifacts and code
+What the AI does: Detects task completion state and chooses an appropriate review: - Artifact review (0 tasks checked): Evaluates proposal, specs, design, tasks for quality, consistency, and readiness - Implementation review (some tasks checked): Runs two phases — adversarial review first (constructs failure scenarios from specs, then traces them against code for interaction bugs, missing guards, wiring gaps, and test adequacy), then compliance review (spec compliance, design adherence, pattern coherence) - Pre-archive review (all tasks checked): Runs both phases from implementation review, plus archive readiness and build verification

-Artifacts created: Review report with CRITICAL, WARNING, SUGGESTION findings
+Artifacts created: Review report with Phase 1 (adversarial) findings and Phase 2 (compliance) findings, each with CRITICAL, WARNING, SUGGESTION categories

 When to use: Before starting implementation (artifact review), during implementation (implementation review), or before archiving (pre-archive review).